George Noel Hill

-Hill then became the second City Architect at Manchester, succeeding Henry Price (1867–1944) when he retired in August 1932.
+Hill then became the second City Architect at Manchester, succeeding Henry Price (1867–1944) on the latter's retirement in August 1932.
 In this role, he designed the Broadway Baths (1932) in New Moston and a new Manchester City Police Headquarters in Bootle Street (1933–37), with a Portland stone facade.
-He was involved with the development of Wythenshawe, including designing the Withington Fire and Police Stations (1931), and the Grade II*-listed Wythenshawe Bus Garage (1939–42) with a novel concrete shell.
-As Manchester City Architect, he was also involved with the new Manchester Central Library (opened 1934) and Town Hall Extension (opened 1938), designed by the architect Vincent Harris.
-In addition, he worked on Ringway Airport hanger (1937) and other buildings (1939), now Manchester Airport.
+He was involved with the development of Wythenshawe, including the design of the Withington Fire and Police Stations (1931) and the Grade II*-listed Wythenshawe Bus Garage (1939–42), which employed a novel concrete shell.
+As Manchester City Architect, he also contributed to the new Manchester Central Library (opened 1934) and the Town Hall Extension (opened 1938), both designed by Vincent Harris.
+In addition, he worked on the Ringway Airport hangar (1937) and other associated buildings (1939), now part of Manchester Airport.

-In June 1945, Hill was appointed to be the Lancashire County Architect, from which he retired in 1958.
-In Manchester, Hill was succeeded as City Architect by Leonard Cecil Howitt.
+In June 1945, Hill was appointed Lancashire County Architect, a post from which he retired in 1958.
+In Manchester, he was succeeded as City Architect by Leonard Cecil Howitt.

 Hill was elected a Fellow of the Royal Institute of British Architects (RIBA).